-Inventory turnover ratio is an important financial ratio to evaluate the efficiency and effectiveness of inventory management of the firm.
-This ratio indicates how many times inventory is sold and replaced in a financial year.
+The inventory/stock turnover ratio is an important financial ratio to evaluate the efficiency and effectiveness of the firm’s inventory management.
+This ratio indicates how often the sale and replacement of inventory occur in a financial year.
 In other words, the ratio gives the frequency of conversion of inventory into sales in a given financial year.

 This ratio also talks of the effective utilization of the working capital, especially the capital that inventories block.
-Optimum utilization of working capital may reduce the working capital requirement and thereby save interest cost to the firm.
+Optimum utilization of working capital may reduce the working capital requirement and thereby save interest costs for the firm.

 How to Calculate Stock / Inventory Turnover Ratio?

-Inventory turnover ratio is a simple relationship between average inventory and cost of goods sold.
+This ratio is a simple relationship between the average inventory and the cost of goods sold.
 With these data in hand, the calculation of inventory turnover is very simple which is as follows:

 Formula for Inventory Turnover Ratio

-The dark side of the calculation is non-availability of required data i.e. Cost of Goods Sold and Average Inventory.
+The dark side of the calculation is the non-availability of required data, i.e., Cost of Goods Sold and Average Inventory.

-The cost of goods sold is normally not a part of financial statements which is a practical difficulty for an analyst.
-Analysts normally use sales figure in lieu of the cost of goods sold.
-Logically speaking, the ratio should not give correct result in that case and the reason is that the sales are based on market value and inventory is based on cost.
+The cost of goods sold is normally not a part of financial statements, which is a practical difficulty for an analyst.
+Analysts usually use sales figures in place of the cost of goods sold.
+Logically speaking, the ratio should not give the correct result in that case, and the reason is that the sales are based on market value, and inventory is based on cost.
 So the two figures are not comparable to each other.

-Average inventory should be taken as the average of opening inventory balance of all 12 months.
+Average inventory should be taken as the average opening inventory balance of all 12 months.
 This method will smoothen the seasonal effect in inventory levels and normalize the data.
-Like the cost of goods sold, availability of such detailed data for analysis is difficult many a times and therefore in the absence of that, an average of yearly opening and closing inventory is taken for the calculation.
+Like the cost of goods sold, the availability of such detailed data for analysis is difficult many times, and therefore in the absence of that, an average of yearly opening and closing inventory is taken for the calculation.

 Interpretation of the Ratio

-Stock/inventory turnover ratio indicates how frequently the inventory is replaced.
+The stock/inventory turnover ratio indicates how frequently one replaces inventory.
 The ratio provides an absolute figure.
-Let’s understand with an example as to what it conveys.
-If the result of the ratio is 4, it means the complete investment in inventory is sold 4 times a year or we can say it is sold every 3 months in a year.
+Let’s understand with an example what it conveys.
+If the ratio result is 4, it means the complete investment in inventory is sold 4 times a year, or we can say it is sold every 3 months in a year.